 The implications of Indian military modernization in South Asian strategic stability have mitigated the precepts of peace and stability.
 It has opened multiple avenues for extra-regional powers to follow their pursuits of vested interests.
 Furthermore, the rivalry among major powers in the region has created a vacuum among regional stakeholders. i.e. Pakistan, India, Afghanistan, and China.
 In this regard, strategic stability has been endangered by Indian military modernization.
 Moreover, the Indian military modernization has increased the arms race in the region.
-The trends in the South Asian strategic environment reveal that Pakistan and Indian strategic competition is on the rise.
-India's comprehensive Military Modernization could outpace Pakistan. program conventional forces realm, the Indians have been struggling to ensure clear superiority, whereas Pakistan has been synergizing its conventional and nuclear capabilities to sustain strategic equilibrium with its archrival.
+The trends in the South Asian strategic environment reveal that Pakistan and Indian strategic competition is on the rise. comprehensive Military Modernization India's outpace could Pakistan. program In the conventional forces realm, the Indians have been struggling to ensure clear superiority, whereas Pakistan has been synergizing its conventional and nuclear capabilities to sustain strategic equilibrium with its archrival.
 However, Islamabad encounters economic challenges in advancing its armed forces.
 Its adversary has a twelve-time larger economy and maybe fifteen times larger in 2030 (McRae, 2018).